JasonWHowell/automation/AzureDevOpsAutomation/README.md

 2. Launch **Windows PowerShell ISE** or **Visual Studio Code** IDE from the Start menu.
 Open the script file.

 3. Edit the string parameters at the top of the script to customize to your liking.
+Set the mode to do freshness or content engagement settings.

 4. Play the script to parse the Excel file and create work items automatically.
 Review the Output window to see the progress or any error messages that appear.